StevanFreeborn/blog.stevanfreeborn.com/src/Blog/wwwroot/posts/providing-real-time-feedback-about-long-running-task-with-signal-r/index.md

 })
 ```

-Run client in dev mode so we can make changes and see them reflected in the browser right away.
+Run client in dev mode so I can make changes and see them reflected in the browser right away.

 ```sh
 npm run dev